We usually print and bind using A3, A4, A5 or A6. However, we are able to trim products to bespoke sizes between these as required.

-ENCAPSULATION: A form of protective enclosure for paper which involves placing the item between two sheets of clear film that are then sealed around all edges.
+Encapsulation: A form of protective enclosure for paper that involves placing the item between two sheets of clear film that are then sealed around all edges.

 GSM: This term is used with paper and is an abbreviation for grams per square metre, so gives the weight of the paper.
 For example, typical photocopier paper is 80gsm, a good quality letterhead 120gsm, and a postcard around 300gsm.

 Get in touch for a quote or a chat about your requirements

 If you want your business to stand out from the crowd with print and signage, please contact us for a quote.